amon1991/metrics-mysql/README.md

 2、 after first step, you should run mvn package to get the jar;

-3、 put the jar to project you want use， so enjoy it！
+3、 put the jar to project you want use, then enjoy it！